vladpetrovic7/StS2-Launcher/README.md

 - An Android phone (tested on Samsung — other vendors probably work but unconfirmed).
 - A Steam account that owns **Slay the Spire 2**.
 The APK does not contain any game files; it downloads them from your Steam account on first run.
-- Enough free storage for the game (~1 GB).

 Steps:

 1. **If you already have Ekyso's launcher installed: uninstall it first.** Android won't install this one over it because it's signed with a different key.
 Uninstalling wipes the local data; in-game progress is saved to Steam Cloud, but any unsaved run state is lost.
 2. Download the APK from the Releases page to your phone (or to your PC and sideload).
 3. Open it.
 Android will warn about "install from unknown sources" — allow it for whichever app you're installing from (browser, file manager, etc.).
-4. Open the app, log in with Steam, wait for the game to download, and play.
+4. Open the app, log in with Steam, wait for the game to re-download, and play.

 ## What's different from Ekyso's version